NDV’s Vice Principal

 Response to Intervention (RTI) forms will be part of the student’s report card.
 The RTI will list the interventions and the student’s progress using each intervention.
 Follow up meetings will be held if deemed necessary.

-If, as part of your child’s action plan, he/she is permitted to use an e-Reader, laptop/tablet, iPad or other electronic device, please complete a BYOD Agreement.
+If, as part of your child’s action plan, he/she is permitted to use an e-Reader, laptop/tablet, iPad or other electronic device, please complete a BYOD User Agreement 2018-19.

 Parents Education Network